 If cats seem ambivalent towards us, as the quotations from cat fan-sites indicate, then it may be a reflection of the wildly mixed feelings humans, too, have shown cats over the millennia.

 The Ancient Egyptians and Cats

 The ancient Egyptian reverence for cats is well-known—and well-documented in the archaeological record: scientists found a cat cemetery in Beni-Hassan brimming with 300,000 cat mummies.
 Bastet, an Egyptian goddess of love, had the head of a cat, and to be convicted of killing a cat in Egypt often meant a death sentence.

 Ancient Romans held a similar—albeit tempered and secularized—reverence for cats, which were seen as a symbol of liberty.
 In the Far East, cats were valued for the protection they offered treasured manuscripts from rodents.

 Cats in the Middle Ages

 For some reason, however, cats came to be demonized in Europe during the Middle Ages.
 They were seen by many as being affiliated with witches and the devil, and many were killed in an effort to ward off evil (an action that scholars think ironically helped to spread the plague, which was carried by rats).
 Not until the 1600s did the public image of cats begin to rally in the West.

 Nowadays, of course, cats are superstars: the protagonists of comic strips and television shows.
 By the mid-90s, cat services and products had become a billion-dollar industry.
 And yet, even in our popular culture, a bit of the age-old ambivalence remains.
-The cat doesn’t seem to be able to entirely shake its association with evil: After all, how often do you see a movie’s maniacal arch-villain, as he lounges in a comfy chair and plots the world’s destruction, stroke the head of a Golden Retriever?
+The cat doesn’t seem to be able to entirely shake its association with evil: After all, how often do you see a movie’s maniacal arch-villain, as he lounges in a comfy chair and plots the world’s destruction, stroking the head of a Golden Retriever?